essenmitsosse/pawel-ai/README.md

 * **default:** `false`
 * **short-cut to toggle:** `CTRL`+`A`

 Doesn’t show any animation, content is displayed immediately.
+NoAnimation also has the same effect as `allowScroll`.

 #### `allowScroll`